chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Organization Popup Menu](/images/automate/add-chef-organization-popup-menu.png)

-Add the Name, Projects, Admin User and Admin Key.
+Add the Name, Projects, Admin User, and Admin Key.
 Always use the exact details that were provided at the time of setting up **Knife**.
 Copy the contents of the `~/.chef/USER.pem` file and past it into the **Admin Key** field.
 Once done click **Add Chef Organization**.
 The desired organization will be added to the Chef Server.

 Click on any Chef Organization to view the **Objects**.

 ## Access Chef Infra Server Objects

 The **Chef Infra Server Objects** can be managed from the Chef Automate.
-Selecting a specific Chef Organization opens the details of the Chef Infra Server Objects.
+In Automate Infra views, following objects can be managed:

+- Cookbooks
+- Roles
+- Environments
+- Data Bags
+- Clients

 Refer to the image below:

 ![Chef Infra Server Objects](/images/automate/chef-infra-server-objects.png)

 ### Cookbooks

 A cookbook is the fundamental unit of configuration and policy distribution.
-Cookbooks also comprises of recipies and other optional components or directories.
+Cookbooks also comprise recipes and other optional components or directories.
 Click [here](https://docs.chef.io/cookbooks/) to know more about Cookbooks.

 ### Roles